Ezecc/MAPDN-PHYSICS/README.md

 <br />

 ## Downloading the Dataset
+The download link for `voltage_control_data.zip` is: https://huggingface.co/datasets/hsvgbkhgbv/Multi-Agent-Power-Distribution-Networks/resolve/main/voltage_control_data.zip, while the download link for `traditional_control_data.zip`is: https://huggingface.co/datasets/hsvgbkhgbv/Multi-Agent-Power-Distribution-Networks/resolve/main/traditional_control_data.zip.

-1. Download the data from the [link](https://drive.google.com/file/d/1-GGPBSolVjX1HseJVblNY3KoTqfblmLh/view?usp=sharing).
+1. Download the data from the [link](https://huggingface.co/datasets/hsvgbkhgbv/Multi-Agent-Power-Distribution-Networks/resolve/main/voltage_control_data.zip).
 2. Unzip the zip file and you can see the following 3 folders:

     * `case33_3min_final`